Truck driver shot woman for throwing rocks at truck in Colorado, documents show - NewsBreak

 Truck driver shot woman for throwing rocks at truck in Colorado, documents show

-AURORA, Colo. ( KDVR ) — FOX31 obtained arrest documents following a deadly shooting in an Aurora, Colorado, parking lot early Friday morning.
+AURORA, Colo. ( KDVR ) — KDVR-TV obtained arrest documents following a deadly shooting in an Aurora, Colorado, parking lot early Friday morning.

 The shooting happened on Oct.
 28 around 2:25 a.m. in the parking lot of Boot Barn at 6360 South Parker Road.